trayio/threadneedle/README.md

 Global [notExpects](#notexpects) config.
 Good for things like specifically flagging certain status codes as errors, or for automatically erroring when an `errors` field appears in the response.

+Gets extended if declared in the individual method config.

 ```js
 {